guiqui/react-zoom-pan/README.md

 ## Handling Inserts,Updates and Deletes

-The React-timeline-gantt was build to be use under a Flux architecture, this means that the component should not be managing the state of the application, is up the store and only the store to modify the state of the application.
+The react-zoom-pan was build to be use under a Flux architecture, this means that the component should not be managing the state of the application, is up the store and only the store to modify the state of the application.
 What our component does is to give you callbacks to know when the component is asking for a change.

 The TimeLine component is responsible for two things: